liqvidjs/liqvid/README.md

 ### authoring

-You will use `from` a lot to control when things appear on screen.
-I have `_f + TAB` as a shortcut for `{...from("")}` in my editor.
+You will use `during` and `from` a lot to control when things appear on screen.
 Occasionally `showIf` for more fine-grained control.

-Note that `from` operates outside of React, so will work without its parent component being updated.
-However for `showIf` you will need to make sure the parent component is subscribing to `onTimeUpdate` or `onSlideUpdate`.
+Note that `during` and `from` operate outside of React, so will work without the parent component being updated.
+However for `showIf` you will need to make sure the parent component is subscribing to `onTimeUpdate` or `onMarkerUpdate`.

 ### interactivity